 This continuity plan is not limited to the continuity of services/applications, it also takes into account the retreat of users, the health risk (epidemic, pandemic), the coordination steps for crisis management (labour contrainsts, crisis centre, etc.), crisis communication, business-related workaround measures, cross-functional positions (HR, logistics).

-Business continuity plan tests are conducted every year and are intended to test that all WL Sips service URLs are able to accommodate all flows on a single site in the event of a major incident.
+Business continuity plan tests are conducted every year and are intended to test that all Worldline Sips service URLs are able to accommodate all flows on a single site in the event of a major incident.

 The solution meets your needs with a variety of secure interfaces that suit your business.

 You will need to show your PCI DSS certificate of conformity to your acquiring bank as soon as possible.

 This certificate of conformity is declarative and you will be required to complete a Self-Assessment Questionnaire (SAQ) that will allow you to know whether you are compliant or not with the PCI DSS requirements.

 So your approach to SAQs is a two-step process: